Updated 8th July, 2020

 Current bookings that do not comply with these current restrictions and measures should be changed or cancelled.
 Refer to our Natural Disaster Policy for cancellations.

-Holiday camping will be permitted in NSW from June 1.
-Social gatherings will remain limited to 10 people maximum.
+Holiday camping is permitted throughout the state, with gatherings limited to 10 people maximum.
 Travellers are encouraged to book ahead and must adhere to social distancing.

 Camping in the Northern Territory is permitted.
 Physical distancing and hygiene rules apply.
 Border restrictions still in place for biosecurity zones.

-Camping in South Australia is permitted, allowing gatherings of no more than 10 people and not exceeding more than one person per 4 square metres.
+Camping in South Australia is permitted, allowing gatherings of no more than 10 people.
 Border closures are still in place.

-Holiday camping is not currently permitted.
-Camping set to be permitted from 15th June with gatherings of up to 20 people allowed.
+Holiday camping is permitted in Tasmania from June 5th, with gatherings of up to 20 people allowed.
 Physical distancing and border restrictions will still apply.